hungnguyenquocc/hungnguyenquocc/README.md

+### Hi I'm Hung Nguyen
-### Hi my name is Hùng.
+👋 Hi my name is Hùng.
 I'm a student at Ho Chi Minh university of technology.
-I'm from Viet Nam and my goal is to become a software engineer  👋
+I'm from Viet Nam and my goal is to become a software engineer
 <!--
 **hungnguyenquocc/hungnguyenquocc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.